|The National Institute for Restorative Justice

 I name these particular Northeast Ohio, predominantly white suburbs because because as chair of my college alma mater’s local book award program, I traveled to these towns where public schools thrive, and their significance as central gathering places for the community-at-large are clearly understood.
 The public schools in those places boast state-of-the art science complexes, performing arts centers, and spectator friendly sports facilities providing opportunities to gather community and galvanize pride around the achievements The Lure of School Choice

-Once upon a time the high schools in my neighborhood served as the center center of our community.
+Once upon a time the high schools in my neighborhood served as the center of our community.
 Beyond their primary role as secondary day schools, they cultivated youth citizenship, leadership and vocational preparation through civic clubs; entrepreneurial training, and trades apprenticeships.
 It was the buildings and fields where the community rallied to support their championship sports team.
-It was the auditoriums where families and friends sat proudly as young performed drama, music and dance.
+It was the auditoriums where families and friends sat proudly as their young performed drama, music and dance.
 Once upon a time.